QSLA Brisbane Subcommittee PD Recordings

 6. Engage in professional learning.

 This recording is free for QSLA Members.
-Click here to view the PD recording.
+Click here to view the recording.

 QSLA BRISBANE SUBCOMMITTEE PD - DEVELOPING INFOGRAPHICS TO SHOWCASE LIBRARY ACHIEVEMENTS BY BRENDAN KELLY ON 28 AUGUST 2019